patternfly/patternfly-elements-org/components/icon-panel/index.md

 Values
 - `iconSet-iconName`

-### pfe-color
+### color
 The color variant to use.
 This draws from your theming layer to color the icon.
-This will set icon color or background color (if pfe-circled is true).
+This will set icon color or background color (if circled is true).

 Values
 - base